michaelpsheehan/portfolio-2020-site/README.md

 Just my portfolio Site from last year.
+The animations are a bit over the top but it was fun to build :)

 I will eventually convert this fully to Typescript and refactor a lot of the components when I find the time.
 I will probably remove the CMS at some point and convert it to just use MDX asI don't really need a full CMS for this.